devaroop/devaroop.github.io/_posts/2018-06-13-the-green-boat-in-amsterdam.md

 Cheers!

 <sub>(Im sure people in Amsterdam are curious to meet the creators of _The Green Boat_.
-Please find their Facebook contacts above.) </sub>
+Please find their Facebook contacts above.
+Also, I only had limited photos of us, I was enjoying the whole time.) </sub>